earthpulse/satellite-imagery-template/README.md

-# hello-spai-template
+# satellite-imagery

-Basic SPAI template for testing
+Download and Visualize Satellite Imagery with SPAI